 Shipping fees can quickly eat up the costs of your profits if you aren’t careful.

-HERE ARE 5 TIPS FOR REDUCING SHIPPING COSTS:
+HERE ARE 5 TIPS to REDUCe SHIPPING COSTS:

 Here are some tips if you are selling your item online and need to deal with shipping; remember, certain websites also offer shipping discounts to sellers that open stores!